RvPso/reactnd-project-myreads-starter/README.md

 Given a static template, it was my job to complete the webpage to be fully functioning.

+This project is a bookshelf app where you can add books from an API server and categorize books you read, want to read, or currently reading.

 ## How to Run

 To start the project right away: